 I happened to have a big chunk of pine, 3.5″ X 3.5″ X 21″ (90mm X 90mm X 533mm), that had seven holes conveniently drilled so I could use my handles.
 Each hole also had a pilot-hole in the bottom.
 This allows me to invert the handles for storage when they’re not in use.

 I took a class with CCA member Tom Wolfe where painting was part of the instruction.
-Tom used the same concept but instead of a heavy chunk of pine, he had a short log with angled chainsaw cuts to form a rough dome shaped top.
+Tom used the same concept but instead of a heavy chunk of pine, he had a short log with angled chainsaw cuts to form a rough dome shaped top so it looked like a stump.
 That allowed holes to be drilled at angles around the top.
 I don’t remember how many holes were in his base.
-If I have carvings that cause my base to tip, I add a clamp at the bottom to increase it’s size.
+If I have carvings that cause my base to tip, I add a clamp at the bottom to increase the size of it’s footprint.